Pediatric Orthopedic Surgeons treating a Torn Meniscus

 In summary, a torn meniscus is a common injury to the knee that can cause pain, swelling, and difficulty with movement.
 There are several types of meniscus tears, and diagnosis is typically made through a physical exam and imaging tests.
 Treatment can include non-surgical options such as rest, ice, and physical therapy, as well as surgical options such as meniscus repair or partial meniscectomy.
 Prevention measures can help reduce the risk of a torn meniscus, and recovery time can vary depending on the type and severity of the tear and the treatment used.

-As previously mentioned, our doctors at the Medical City Children’s Orthopedics and Spine Specialists, with offices in Arlington, Dallas, Flower Mound, Frisco, and McKinney, TX, will recommend physical therapy as the torn meniscus starts to heal.
+As previously mentioned, our doctors at the Medical City Children’s Orthopedics and Spine Specialists, with offices in Dallas, Arlington, Flower Mound, Frisco, and McKinney, TX, will recommend physical therapy as the torn meniscus starts to heal.
 That will support the muscles and ligaments in becoming stronger.
-After that, your child ought to be able to resume his or her favorite activities in roughly nine months.
-For athletes, it may take up to a year before they may resume their sport.

 ____________________